-Mentoring consists of an hour-long, one-to-one session with one of our expert mentors, in either poetry, fiction or creative non-fiction.
+Mentoring consists of an hour-long, one-to-one session with one of our expert mentors.
 Your session will focus on how best to help you, whether you are at the start of a project and seeking ways to develop your craft; working on a manuscript and needing advice on a particular issue; or are seeking feedback on a finished piece of work and wondering about next steps.

 Your mentor will read an extract of your work in advance, in order to discuss your project in detail during the session.
 For poetry, you can send 1 – 6 poems, not exceeding 240 lines in total.
 For non-fiction or fiction, you can send up to 5,000 words.
 We ask you to email us this work no later than a week in advance of your session.
 We also recommend including one short paragraph about the aims of your project, and anything in particular you’d like support with.